 Overview

 The Clo-Author works out of the box, but it’s designed to be customized.
-Five configuration layers control how Claude behaves in your project — from the high-level project constitution to low-level event hooks.
+Six configuration layers control how Claude behaves in your project — from the high-level project constitution to low-level event hooks.

 | Layer | Location | Loaded When |